 When you take a look at the simple persona above, can you see how easily you can tie your coaching to things he cares about?

-For example, instead of saying, “I will coach you to set goals, stay accountable and succeed in life” you can say to him, “I’ll coach you to get around shyness, meet a special, smart geeky gal.”
+For example, instead of saying, “I will coach you to set goals, stay accountable and succeed in life” you can say to him, “I’ll coach you to get around shyness, to meet a special, smart geeky gal.”

-And when you create a PERSONA, it becomes much easier to do things like …
+When you create a PERSONA, it becomes much easier to do things like …

 - Decide on what content to write about